markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 loaded.
 Providing a unique name for each chunk is a good idea, and helps in troubleshooting errors if they occur.
 (Ignore the single quotes in the chunk below).

+There are many options that can be specified in the chunk header, from figure size, to captions, and many other behaviours.
+See this [guide](https://yihui.org/knitr/options/) for a deep dive into them.

 ```r